PypiReCom/PypiReCom/README.md

 ## 2. Problem Statement
-This project is to solve a problem that is which package to choose while doing any kind of development or ML or GML or data  analysis or anything.
+This project is to solve a problem that is which package to choose while doing any kind of development.
 The focus is to provide the users with package details of the best package available in the market that they can use to make their work easy.